 Before you start: Is an affiliate program right for your membership site?

-To start a successful affiliate program, you first need to ensure your membership site meets the following requirements:
+To start a successful membership site affiliate program, you must first meet the following requirements:

 - Confirm that some members create content and share an audience with yours: At least some of your members need to be content creators and, most importantly, have audiences similar to your business.